aglingael/hashcode_2020/README.md

 I implemented two solutions:

 * This first one is simple greedy function to define the order of signup.
 The result is then straightforward from this order.
-It reachs about 22M points.
+It reached about 22M points.
 * The second is a local search implementation working like CART algorithm for decision trees.
-It reachs about 26.8M points.
+It reached about 26.8M points.
 It can be improved in two points:
     * Currently only intensification is implemented so the algorithm is like hill-climbing and reachs a local optimum.
 A diversifcation approach could escape the local optimum and reach a good result.
 I provide some tips in the code on